JuliaLang/PackageCompiler.jl/README.md

 `Base.@ccallable`, e.g. `Base.@ccallable foo()::Cint = 3`.

 ## Building an executable
-To compile a julia program into an executable, you can use either the julia api, `build_executable("hello.jl", "hello")`, or the command line, `$ juliac.jl -vae hello.jl`.
+To compile a Julia program into an executable, you can use either the julia api, `build_executable("hello.jl", "hello")`, or the command line, `$ juliac.jl -vae hello.jl`.